-Since first moving to Daytona Beach in 1999 with his wife April, Dr. Chester Wilson, Owner of CW Consulting Firm, has given back to the community in more ways than one.
-For the past 19 years, he's been part of the SMA Healthcare team focused on providing behavioral healthcare services to the citizens of Flagler, Putnam, St. Johns and Volusia Counties.
-His most recent role is that of Vice President of Quality Assurance.
-For the past 11 years, Dr. Wilson also worked as a professor for his Alma mater, Bethune-Cookman University.
-For the past five years, Dr. Wilson has used his education, experience, passion for giving back to the community, and genuine desire to better people's lives to launch and grow CW Consulting Firm.
-Dr. Wilson shared his story behind CW Consulting Firm, the challenges he experienced along the way and the impact he hopes to make.
+Since relocating to Daytona Beach in 1999 with his wife April, Dr. Chester Wilson, Owner of CW Consulting Firm, has given back to the community in many ways.
+For over 20 years, he's been part of a local behavioral health organization, focused on providing behavioral healthcare services.
+Dr. Wilson also taught college as a professor for his Alma mater, Bethune-Cookman University.
+In 2013, Dr. Wilson used his education, experience, passion for giving back to the community, and genuine desire to better people's lives to launch and grow CW Consulting Firm.
+Dr. Wilson shared his story behind CW Consulting Firm, the challenges experienced, and the impact he hopes to make.

-"I officially started the business in May of 2013," he said.
-"When I began teaching at Bethune-Cookman, I started getting invitations to conduct training sessions and speaking engagements.
+"I officially started my business in May of 2013," he said.
+"When I began teaching at Bethune-Cookman University, I started receiving invitations to conduct training sessions and speaking engagements.
 Around this time, I also happen to run across information about starting a consulting business.
-A lot of professionals that conduct training and speaking engagements have their own consulting business.
+A lot of professionals that conduct training and speaking engagements start their own consulting business.
 That opened my eyes to the possibility of doing something similar for myself.
-After getting more invitations for speaking engagements, I decided it was time to get on Sunbiz and complete the paperwork."
+After receiving more invitations for speaking engagements, I decided it was time to register on Sunbiz and complete the application."

 "When I started making money in 2015, I was scared," he said.
 "I wasn't prepared for it, so I backed down a bit and took a hiatus.
 I still maintained a few clients, but I stopped all promotional and social media activity.
 It wasn't until 2017 that I got my confidence back.
 After becoming all things to all people, it took me some time to narrow down my focus.
 I regrouped, re-branded with a new logo and colors, and that gave me a renewed sense of confidence.
 My new focus was on three key areas: Consultations, Training, and Presentations."